gregorias/keymaster.nvim/README.md

 # 🔑 Keymaster.nvim

+> [!WARNING]
+> This plugin is abandoned.
+>
+> Turns out it wasn’t a good idea.
+The benefit of having a single interface is
+> dwarfed by its drawbacks:
+>
+> - The interface is something that needs to be learned, and it’s not that
+>   easy with lazy observer shenanigans.
+> - The interface is something that needs to be maintained.
+> - The interface is something that needs to adapt to downstream changes.
+>   Which Key completely revamped its interface while this plugin existed.
+> - Turns out, often I just want to different settings in Legendary and Which
+>   Key.
+>
+> The cost of this plugin was bigger than just using WK and Legendary directly.

 _The keymapping solution for the modular age._

 Keymaster is a Neovim plugin that provides an extendable keymap _dispatcher_.
 The